jlhood/github-codebuild-logs/README.md

 1. `CodeBuildProjectName` (required) - Name of CodeBuild project this app is posting logs for.
 1. `ExpirationInDays` (optional) - Number of days before a build's log page expires.
 Default: 30
+1. `CodeBuildProjectCustomLogGroupName` (optional) - If the CodeBuild Project has a custom log group name, you can specify it here.
+If not provided, the app will assume the CodeBuild default log group name format of `/aws/codebuild/<project name>`.

 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO

 ## App Outputs